-L2T skaters will skate in one cross-gender skating group, unless there are 8 or more qualified skaters in both the L2T female and L2T male categories.
+L2T skaters will skate in the following two skating groups: L2T-B female/L2T-A female (i.e. all L2T females together) and L2T-B male/L2T-A male (i.e. all L2T males together).
 L2T skaters will be seeded into heats for the first distance based on the submitted 200m mass start seed time (short track or long track).
 All submitted seed times must be from the current or previous skating season, skated in a sanctioned competition.
-Subsequently, skaters will be paired (or seeded into heats) based on cumulative points within their skating group.
+Subsequently, skaters will be seeded into heats based on cumulative points within their skating group.

 T2T skaters will skate in the following four skating groups: F11/12, F13/14, M12/13, M14/15.
-T2T skaters will be paired for the first distance based on the submitted 100m seed time.
+T2T skaters will be seeded for the first distance based on the submitted 300m seed time.
 Times may be from an indoor or outdoor oval.
 All submitted seed times must be from the current or previous skating season, skated in a sanctioned competition.
 Short track times will not be accepted.
 Skaters with no applicable seed time will be seeded last in their skating group.
 Subsequently, skaters will be paired (or seeded into heats) based on cumulative points within their skating group.